cn0047/stash/ed/ad/tree.md

 2-node if it has one data element and two children.
 3-node if it has two data elements and three children.

-* AA tree (named for Arne Andersson, their inventor) - variation of the red-black tree, is a form of binary search tree which supports efficient addition and deletion of entries.
+* AA tree (named for inventor Arne Andersson) - variation of the red-black tree, is a form of binary search tree which supports efficient addition and deletion of entries.
 **Unlike red-black** trees, **red nodes** on an AA tree **can only be added as a right subchild**.